 - Grammar: Grammatical precision helps all Latin translations.
 Make sure you know the part of speech of each word in the sentence you are trying to translate and the appropriate grammatical information for each.
 (For example, for verbs you should know person, number, tense, mood and voice, for nouns and adjectives you should know case, number and gender.)
 It’s a big Latin translation help to remember that for many nouns and adjectives, you’ll only be able to determine the exact case number and gender in context, as certain endings have a variety of meanings.

 Latin translation help can be useful to people who use Latin “casually” – legal and medical professionals, or even writers and artists who wish to insert a few Latin words or a phrase into their work.
 Individuals thinking of using Latin for a motto or tattoo are strongly encouraged to get some Latin translation help, as there is nothing worse than bad grammar except for indelible bad grammar!
-Latintutor.net offers this type of Latin translation help on a per-word basis.
+Latintutor.net offers this type of Latin translation help as well!
 Email us with the passage or words you would like translated or for more information.
+Rates for translation generally start at $100, but may be less depending on the length and difficulty of the passage.